otator/reading-notes/class-02.md

     font-family: fantasy;
 }
 ```
-* selection by class name, the requires to have the attribute class inside the tags that need to be modified. for example
+* selection by class name, the requires to have the attribute class inside the tags that need to be modified. for example.<br>

 ```html
 <p class = "main-paragraph"> This is the main paragraph in the page</p>